The Best Rooftop Bars in Brooklyn

 I know what you’re thinking, but the last time I went here they had my favorite beer from Other Half on tap, the fried chicken sandwich was legit, and they played Bad Brains’ self-titled album start to finish.
 The place earned this endorsement.
 Sixteen craft beers on tap, outdoor and indoor seating, and a full menu of brand-consistent food (e.g. vegan grilled cheese, grass-fed burger, lobster roll), sit just atop everyone’s favorite corporate wellness complex.

-The vibes at this artist haven in an industrial zone are as carefully curated as the Sunday night rooftop dance party’s vinyl.
-“If you’re a 9-to-5er, we want you to hate us Monday morning,” laughs owner/bartender/music-wizard Wayne.
+The vibes at this artist haven in an industrial zone are as carefully curated as the vinyl at its dance parties.
 O-W-L spells fun, bohemian ambiance: through the neon-glowing main bar and up a flamingo-stenciled staircase, the rooftop bar sports two frozen drink machines, Monday night movies, and the potential for stumbling upon a secret show.

 I’m a sucker for neighborhood bars.
 And Bia’s got character in spades: exposed ceiling-beams and brick, a menu of Northern Vietnamese food, humanely priced drinks (including Vietnamese iced coffee with whiskey!), and an unfussy rooftop.
 One side of the roof offers choice people-watching on the Williamsburg Bridge’s pedestrian walkway.
 The other is a reminder: Williamsburg is still more than real-estate developers’ sandbox.
 No food on the roof, but you’re welcome to drink there ‘til the bartenders head home.